A Foodie’s Guide to Istanbul: Must-try Dishes and Where to Find Them

 Best place: Güllüoğlu Baklava Cafe for the widest variety, from classic to chocolate or pumpkin spiced.

-See also Top 5 Best Yemeni Restaurants Abu Dhabi
+See also Best Pinoy Restaurants In Abu Dhabi

 Sutlac: Slow-baked rice pudding, infused with orange flower water or rose water, dusted with cinnamon and topped with almond slivers.